konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

       _   : forall a b c, add (add a b) c = add a (add b c) }.

-A function can require an ADT, instead of a type variable and additional parameters, to operate on values with hidden representations.
+Instead of a type variable and additional parameters, a function can require an ADT to operate on values with hidden representations.
 For example:

     Definition min (o:Order) (a b:A o) : A o :=
       if le o a b then a else b.